Keyboard shortcuts

 | Minus Factor

-Parsing the string -1 + x * 5 with the generated parser will create the following parse tree:
+Parsing the string -1 + x * 5 with the generated parser produces the following parse tree:

 Parse Tree

-Here you can see that the "inner most" operator is evaluated first by the parser, here the negation in production Factor.
+Notice that the innermost operator is evaluated first by the parser—here, the negation in the Factor production.

-The Multiplication is the second highest priority in our example.
-It is a sub-category of the Summation.
+Multiplication is the second-highest priority in this example, as it is a sub-category of Summation.

 parol new --bin --path .\precedence --tree